 Also look at who the deed says the property is transferring to.
 It could be one person or multiple people.
 Joint tenants means the owners will take the property in equal shares and if you die, your share will automatically go to the other owner.
 Tenants in common means the owners can take the property in unequal shares and leave it to whoever they want when they die.
 Tenants by entirety means each owner owns the whole property and can’t transfer their right of ownership without the other owner’s permission.

 A crucial element to look for on your deed is restrictions.
 These restrictive covenants limit what can be done to a property.
 The land does not have to be part of a homeowner’s association to have restrictions.
 Deed restrictions are transferred with the land no matter how long ago they were put in place.
 You’ll want to be certain if and what restrictions exist, because they may prevent you from using the land the way you had intended to.
 There could be building restrictions that won’t allow you to build at all, or that limit features such as number of bedrooms, building height, fencing, or even color schemes.
+If you're looking for a property with no restrictions, take a look at our unrestricted land for sale.

 Here’s a brief overview of several different types of property deeds.
 One of the most important aspects to be aware of is that different deeds provide different levels of protection to the buyer.